-Dr Corinne Lennox Programme Director, MA Human Rights, School of Advanced Study, University of London This degree aims to develop students as human rights practitioners.
+Dr Corinne Lennox Programme Director, MA Human Rights, School of Advanced Study, University of London This programme aims to develop students as human rights practitioners.
 It was designed by a group of activist scholars based in the Human Rights Consortium, which is part of the School of Advanced Study at the University of London.
-This programme is based on the experience of the Human Rights Consortium's campus-based MA Understanding and Securing Human Rights, the UK's longest-running, practice-based, interdisciplinary human rights degree, established in 1995.
+This programme was launched in 2018, building on more than 20 years of experience in postgraduate human rights education.
 The teaching team wanted to make the degree accessible to students all over the world in order to enable those whose personal or professional circumstances might prevent them from studying in London to benefit from the skills development provided by the MA.
-The MA Human Rights prioritises the teaching and development of practical skills as well as theoretical knowledge, enabling students to directly apply their studies to their current or future human rights careers and activism.
+The MA, Postgraduate Diploma (PGDip) and Postgraduate Certificate (PGCert) Human Rights prioritise the teaching and development of practical skills as well as theoretical knowledge, enabling students to directly apply their studies to their current or future human rights careers and activism.
 We draw insights and understanding from across the humanities and social sciences, resulting in a degree which is truly interdisciplinary.
 We have an exciting and varied cohort of students, drawn from a wide range of professional disciplines, regions and personal experiences.
 Some of our students already work in human rights and others are interested in transitioning to more work in this area on a professional or voluntary basis.
 We learn from each other, making for a stimulating peer-to-peer learning environment.
-Read a Q&A with Dr Corinne Lennox in our online magazine, London Connection: bit.ly/LC-corinne-lennox The School of Advanced Study The MA Human Rights has its foundations in the teaching and research of the Human Rights Consortium (HRC) at the School of Advanced Study, University of London.
+Read a Q&A with Dr Corinne Lennox in our online magazine, Student Insider: bit.ly/SI-Corinne-Lennox The School of Advanced Study The Human Rights programme has its foundations in the teaching and research of the Human Rights Consortium (HRC) at the School of Advanced Study, University of London.
 The HRC promotes and facilitates interdisciplinary research in human rights nationally and internationally.
 The HRC is particularly concerned with bringing together human rights scholars and practitioners, thereby enabling research to be informed by practice, and human rights practice and fieldwork to benefit from cutting-edge research.
 HRC staff are active researchers, teachers and activists, and the HRC's activities include a varied programme of events which bring together scholars, practitioners and policymakers working in the field of human rights.
-As a student on the MA Human Rights, you will benefit from being taught by staff who are highly engaged with their subject networks and who have a high level of both academic and practicebased expertise.
+As a student of the MA, PGDip and PGCert, you will benefit from being taught by staff who are highly engaged with their subject networks and who have a high level of both academic and practice-based expertise.
 You will also be able to be part of our global community of scholars and practitioners.
 "In Canada we don't have programmes that are this specialised in human rights, so what drew me to the University of London was the specificity of what I got to study.
 I am a senior school geography teacher and I focus on human geography, which has everything to do with human rights.
 I'm able to share the knowledge from my degree with my students - they are very inquisitive and they want to know why the world works the way that it does.
 My degree helps me to explain that and to get them passionate about it.
 If you're able to learn independently, I would absolutely recommend a University of London degree - the professors are incredible."

-Stephanie Browning Canada

-Why study Human Rights?
+Stephanie Browning Canada Why study Human Rights?